|

 Fig.1.
 Symbol of the 4-bit binary to Johnson converter. |

 The same project is proposed in D1.10 as a combinational circuit based on logic gates.
-The emphasis is focused therefore in learning how to poll/read digital inputs and writing digital outputs.
-The truth table will be solved using a behavioural plan B interpretation translated into C language, organising the hardware-software diagram so that the input and outputs variables will be saved in RAM memory.
+The emphasis is focused therefore in learning how to poll/read digital inputs and write digital outputs.
+The truth table will be solved using a behavioural plan B interpretation translated into C language and organising the hardware-software diagram so that the input and outputs variables will be saved in RAM memory in an infinite loop.

 2. Planning

-You can solve the circuit in several steps, adding a few lines of code each time to develop and test immediately.
-And also the features can be added in phases:
+You will solve the circuit in several steps, adding a few lines of code each time to develop and test immediately to debug any error before adding more code.
+For instance:

-- step #1 read only E and monitor its current value in a watch window.
+- step #1 read only E and monitor its current value var_E in a watch window.

 - step #4 complete the truth table and the project.